floooh/floooh.github.io/_drafts/2024-11-04-sokol-fall-2024-update.md

 ## Updated documentation and example code

-> NOTE: these links will only be uptodate after the 'big merge' has happened.
+> NOTE: these links will only be uptodate after [PR #1111](https://github.com/floooh/sokol/pull/1111) has been merged.

 ### When using sokol-shdc: